EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `transpiration_coupled`: calculate the actual transpiration as function of gpp &amp; WUE
+- `transpiration_coupled`: Transpiration as a function of GPP and WUE.

-- `transpiration_demandSupply`: calculate the actual transpiration as the minimum of the supply &amp; demand
+- `transpiration_demandSupply`: Transpiration as the minimum of supply and demand.

-- `transpiration_none`: sets the actual transpiration to zero
+- `transpiration_none`: Sets transpiration to 0.

 </details>